flybywiresim/docs/docs/fbw-a32nx/feature-guides/gsxintegration/profile.md

 ### Payload/Fuel Window
 This option has been disabled due to our custom payload and fuel systems.

-### Traffic cones
-As the A32NX's cones and chocks are disabled with enabling GSX Integration, this option is enabled to provide the user with cones.

 ## Troubleshooting
 Currently, GSX may not correctly detect the developer profile as shown in [overview](#overview).
 To circumvent this, you can manually copy the developer profile to GSX's profile folder.